More

 Rhyming

-When a child is able to identify words ending with the same sound.
+When a child can identify words ending with the same sound.

 Alliteration